-A vacuum switch controls the vacuum lift light for an AC lifter (see OPERATING FEATURES for location of vacuum switch).
-After the lifter attains a vacuum level sufficient for lifting the maximum load weight (hereafter, "minimum lifting level"), the vacuum switch automatically turns on the lift light.
-When vacuum decreases to a level that is lower than the minimum lifting level (as when releasing a load), the vacuum switch automatically turns off the lift light again, until the minimum lifting level is regained.
+A vacuum switch controls the vacuum pump and the vacuum lift light for a DC lifter (see OPERATING FEATURES for location of vacuum switch).
+When the lifter's power switch is in the "on" position ( || ), activating the apply function engages the vacuum pump, which evacuates the vacuum pads.
+After the lifter attains a vacuum level sufficient for lifting the maximum load weight (hereafter, "minimum lifting level"), the vacuum switch automatically turns off the pump and turns on the lift light.
+In order to maintain sufficient vacuum, the vacuum switch automatically turns on the pump and turns off the lift light again before vacuum decreases to a level that is lower than the minimum lifting level.